nazunalika/NazuCogs/README.rst

 **Todo**

+* Check if the currently added thread is archived or 404, stop the feed, notify, and delete from the configuration.

+  * Currently, only new threads being added with `addfeed` are checked for archived status and error out upon attempt.

 * Provide a method to allow templates to change from default embed look.
 * Provide a regex that catches new thread references so it doesn't get mistaken as a reply to a previous comment
 * Provide a regex that catches board cross-linking, including cross-linking to a board *and* thread